Want to find the answer quick?

 It means that the search step did not return any results or that the returned results don't have enough text to generate a prompt.
 Note that string and text columns that have less than 150 characters are ignored.

-To solve the issue, you typically need to add more text to the content column, making it sure it has more than 150 characters for most records.
+To solve this issue, you typically need to add more text to the content column to ensure it has more than 150 characters for most records.

 On this page